XRPLF/clio/docs/configure-clio.md

         "ip": "127.0.0.1",
         "ws_port": "6006",
         "grpc_port": "50051",
-        "forwarding_cache_timeout_ms": 250
+        "forwarding_cache_timeout": 0.250
     }
 ],
 ```

-`forwarding_cache_timeout_ms` defines for how long a cache entry will be valid after being placed into cache.
+`forwarding_cache_timeout` defines for how long (in seconds) a cache entry will be valid after being placed into cache.
-Zero value turns of the cache feature.
+Zero value turns off the cache feature.